-A students who do not withdraw on or before this date must receive a letter grade, but cannot receive a "W".
-A students should evaluate her/his status before this date - if a student is not doing well, neither the student nor I will be able to withdraw the student after this deadline.
+Students who do not withdraw on or before this date must receive a letter grade, but cannot receive a "W".
+Students should evaluate their class status before this date - if you are not doing well, neither you nor I will be able to withdraw after this deadline and it is most likely they will receive a poor or failing grade.
 Withdrawing from a class is the responsibility of the student and you must do it before the deadline.